phiresky/masters-thesis/content/6_results.md

 Unless mentioned otherwise, the following setup is used:

-- Plotted is the median of the n runs, the error band is the 25th and 75th percentile of runs.
+- Plotted is the median reward of the n runs at a specific training step, the error band is the 25th and 75th percentile of runs
+- The activation function used after each layer is LeakyReLU
+- For the bayesian aggregation:
+   - We only use the mean value $μ_z$ as an output, not $μ_z$ and $σ_z^2$
+   - We use a single shared encoder for the value and confidence estimates
+   - The a-priori estimate $μ_z_0$ is learnable separately for each feature dimension
+   - The variance of both the a-priori estimate as well as the encoded estimates are rectified using $\text{softplus}$.
+- Multiple aggregatable groups are aggregated into separate latent spaces
+- The parameters of the policy and value function are not shared
+- The training algorithm used is PPO

 ### Aggregation method results